Wondering how your crypto gift will be taxed?

 - The fair market value of the gift at the time of transfer.

-- A statement from the gift giver that the transfer was a gift to the recipient with no expectation that they have to pay you back.
+- A statement from the gift giver that the transfer was a gift to the recipient with no expectation that it be paid back in the future.

 I received a crypto gift.
 How is this taxed?Â